braxten509/startup/README.md

 - Links now load when logging in
 - Passwords are encrypted when sent to server and decrypted when retrieved
 - Used tokens to authenticate in the backend
+- Made generate link replace original link and also be persistant